mvolkmann/blog/src/gleam.md

 rather than in an editor like VS Code, enter `gleam format`.
 The code formatter automatically sorts `import` statements.

+To build the project, enter `gleam build`.

-To run the project, enter `gleam run`.
+To build and run the project, enter `gleam run`.

 This compiles the project into Erlang files (`.erl` extension) that can be found in the `build/dev/erlang/{name}/_gleam_artefacts` directory.